-As much as I struggle with anxiety and depression, I’m really bad at practicing self-care and self love consistently.
+As much as I struggle with anxiety and depression, I’m really bad at consistently practicing self-care and self-love.
 I go through phases where I’m really motivated (usually after a bout of panic or a really bad day) but then I also go through phases where I just can’t bring myself to do anything resembling self-care.

 I think part of it is that when I think of self-care, I think of these ambitious things like meditation, yoga or running for hours a day.
 And those ideas are overwhelming to me.

 But there are other, smaller ways to practice self-care that matter just as much as those big things.
 Think of this as a little stress management self-care checklist.
-Easy things you can incorporate into your life that will help you take better care of yourself!
-Here they are:
+These are easy self-care rituals you can incorporate into your daily life that will help you take better care of yourself!

 2) Drink water